Kilusang Mayo Uno: Structure

+History

 Campaigns

 KMU advocates for an across-the-board-wage increase of ₱125.
 This campaign was launched in 1999 and in December 2006, the House of Representatives approved House Bill 435 seeking a ₱125 legislated wage hike.

 KMU is also leading a campaign against extrajudicial killings.
 Since 2001, more than 70 unionist and labour activists have been killed by death squads.
 The union president of Nestlé Philippines and PAMANTIK Chairperson Diosdado Fortuna was amongst the slain.
 They have also launched an international campaign against political killings and have filed a complaint to the International Labour Organization versus the government of President Gloria Macapagal Arroyo.

 They have also an ongoing campaign to boycott Nestlé, whom they accuse of labor rights violations in the company's facilities in Laguna Province.

 Previous campaigns include a 2004 transport strike to protest rising oil prices, and a campaign to free then-congressman Crispin Beltran from detention by the Philippine National Police.

 In 2020, the movement provided calls for improving Filipino workers' welfare to the government in light of the COVID-19 pandemic in the Philippines.